 - Preheat the oven for 10 minutes at 150º C.

-- Set the baking temperature at 150º C & bake for 12 minutes.
+- Set the baking temperature to 150º C & bake for 12 minutes.

-Preheating is essential and does not insert the baking tray without preheating.
-By preheating, you are setting up a uniform heat in the device.
+Preheating is essential and do not insert the baking tray without preheating.
+By preheating, you are setting up uniform heat in the device.
 A consistent temperature will start baking all cookies from scratch.

 We have discussed the primary ingredients and the baking process.
 I am pretty sure now you can bake your own Kaju Pista cookies at home.

 - Salted or unsalted, anyone will do.
 I won’t advise using melted butter because the dough won’t be in the necessary shape anyhow; if using melted butter, then freeze for more than a day.